DreamRelation: Bridging Customization and Relation Generation: Bridging Customization and Relation Generation

-where $n_{kp}$ denote the number of keypoint, $c^{c_i}_{kp}$ and $c^{z_0}_{kp}$ are keypoint's coordinates in $c_i$ and $z_0$ respectively, $\lambda$ controls for the relative weight of KML.
+where $n_{kp}$ denote the number of keypoint, $c^{c_i}_{kp}$ and $c^{x_k}_{kp}$ are keypoint's coordinates in $c_i$ and $x_k$ respectively.
+We scale the coordinates to fit the size of $\mathcal{E}(c_i),\, \hat{z}_0$ $\lambda$ controls for the relative weight of KML.
 The part inside the dotted box in Fig.~\ref{fig:pipeline} illustrates the model fine-tuning with the KML.
-We find KML is effective in encouraging the model to manipulate the pose for relation generation.
+We find KML is effective in encouraging the model to manipulate the pose for relation-aware generation.